7 Common Hypnosis Myths That Are Holding You Back (And the Truth You Need to Know)

 New to all of this?
 Start with a plain-English beginner’s guide to hypnosis →

-Myth 1: Hypnosis Lets Someone Control Your Mind
+Myth 1: Hypnosis Myths About Mind Control

-Truth: You’re always in control.
+Truth: You are always in control.

-You’re always fully aware during a session.
+You are always fully aware during a session.
 You hear everything.
 You can respond.
 And you can stop at any time.

 Myth 2: You Could Get Stuck in Hypnosis

-Truth: That’s simply not possible.
+Truth: That is simply not possible.

-You can’t get trapped in a hypnotic state.
+You cannot get trapped in a hypnotic state.
 If for any reason the session ends unexpectedly, your mind either brings you back to full awareness or allows you to drift into a natural rest.

 Myth 3: Only Certain People Can Be Hypnotized